leucos/pdnsui/README.md

 * Point your browser to: [http://localhost:7000/] (http://localhost:7000/)
 * Enjoy

-_Note_ : you don't need to have powerdns on the machine to try things out.
+_Note_ : you don't need to have powerdns on the machine to try this out.
 However, advanced features (slave notifications, dns based specs) will require a locally installed powerdns.